TomPed/war-tactics/README.md

 [192, 248, 1090, 180, 548, 144, 115]
 ```

-We can see the starting value of each player, who one the round, and finally, a sum of the turns for each game.
-From the above we can reason that player 0 lost game 5 even though they started with a better deck, valued at 174.
+We can see each game, the players starting deck value, who won, and, finally, a list of the number of rounds for each game.

+Further more, from the above, we can reason that player 0 lost game 5 even though they started with a better deck, valued at 174.
 The value of a deck is taken by adding up the card numbers.

 Mapping of card values:
 - 2  -> `0`